 Personal information is defined as “any information about an identifiable individual”.
 This may include, for example, email addresses and contact details and any similar information provided to TermSet in the course of its business operations, or which TermSet may receive from business inquiries.
 Personal information that is aggregated and cannot be associated with an identifiable individual is not considered to be personal information.

 Collection and Use of Personal Information through the Products and Services:

-to conduct surveys on the quality of TermSet products and services or to collect feedbacks on the
+to conduct surveys on the quality of TermSet products and services or to collect feedbacks on the products and services; and

 Collection and Use of Personal Information through the Website:

 TermSet generally collects and uses personal information from or about its website users as follows:

 Information provided by users: In many cases, TermSet collects personal information directly from users when they visit or use the website.
 For instance, TermSet may collect the following types of information: